 - Node.
 It shows the node number. - Primary and Secondary.
 They show the node communication status, and are further described in Table 5. - Name.
 It shows the node name.
 The name originates from the node object in the control structure.
-If the node object is missing, then the name is missing. - Type.
+If the node object is missing, then the object is not defined in the actual network. - Type.
 It shows the node type, and are further described in Table 6.